mkejeiri/Domain-Driven-Design/EventStorming.md

 The linearized version (better fits modeling on a paper roll and event-based storytelling approach), with the beginning of the pizza example process, tailored around our simple pizza delivery example, with the beginning of an order processing flow.

->> note that Before the "cooking policy" we have and "OrderPlaced" Event and "PreparePizza" command
+>> note that Before the "cooking **policy**" we have and "OrderPlaced" Event and "PreparePizza" command

 >> use Hotspots to visualize dissent, objections, and issues that we should not address immediately.